Why be vegan?

 A vegan is a person who knowingly chooses not to consume, use or wear any products produced from animals or containing animal by-products and avoids products tested on animals.
 Vegans do not eat meat (fish, shellfish, livestock or poultry) eggs, dairy products, honey, gelatine or use leather, fur, silk, wool, cosmetics or soaps derived from animal products.

 There are 3 common reasons why people initially decide to be vegan.
-For many all 3 are just as important.
+For many all 3 are equally important.

 For The Animals